M4ri4mi/QR_Code_Card/README.md

 Hi!
 Thank you for checking out this challenge.
-To do the same , you need to a basic knowledge of CSS and HTML.
+To do the same , you need a basic knowledge of CSS and HTML.

-The challenge
+# The challenge

-Your challenge is to build the QR code, which then allows you to redirect to another website.
+Your challenge is to build the QR code, which then allows you to be redirected to another website.